A mother and daughter sit on a sofa conversing, with a black dog lying on the floor in the foreground.

 In addition to potentially helping you qualify for financial aid, your FAFSA may qualify you for federal work-study programs.
 Of course, finding a part-time job that isn’t associated with work-study is also an option.

 You will need to determine how many hours per week you can work and still do well in school.
 And you’ll also need to find a job that is willing to accommodate the work-school balance you require.
-For example, it’s important to find an employer who will offer flexibility in scheduling during, for example, midterms and final exams.
+For example, it’s important to find an employer who will offer flexibility in scheduling during midterms and final exams.

 The Takeaway

-Students who are planning on paying for college without their parents’ help can start by choosing an affordable college option, applying for scholarships, getting a part-time job, and applying for federal student aid.
+Students who are planning on paying for college without their parents’ help can choose an affordable college option, apply for scholarships, get a part-time job, and apply for federal student aid.
 As a dependent student, applying for federal aid may be challenging without your parent’s support, because the FAFSA may be considered incomplete without their information.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.